hackrack/javascript/week_4/d4/whats_next.md

 ### Scheduling a Mock Interview

 For extra practice, we offer up to *two* mock interviews for each graduate.
-If you are interested, please schedule yours [mock interviews here][mock-interviews].
+If you are interested, please schedule your [mock interviews here][mock-interviews].
 You should take advantage of these!

 ### Applying to App Academy